 Running kit is key

 Perhaps the most important thing you will need for your first race is a comfortable and professionally-fitted pair of running shoes (and a sports bra for the ladies).
 A good pair of trainers will stand you in good stead for your first half marathon and beyond.
-For help choosing the right shoes, click here
+For help shopping, read find the right running shoes for you

 Once you've got your kit sorted, you can focus on the half marathon ahead.
 Even if you're an experienced runner, our kit list for beginners is a welcome reminder of what you might need.
 And pssst... don't forget safety pins.